PandasThumb/pandasthumb.github.io/_posts/2021/2021-07-01-Phylogeny-Q-and-A-for-the-skeptic.md

  <!--more-->
 <p>

-_1. What would it look like for data not to fit the tree?_
+<em>1.
+What would it look like for data not to fit the tree?</em>
 <p>

 There are many possible measurements of the fit of data to a tree, and they aren’t all or nothing.
 Data would fit the tree to a greater or lesser degree, and the degree of fit would not just be to the tree itself but to the tree and the model of change you attach to it.
 But forgetting all those complexities, let's consider one simple model, parsimony: data fit the tree if they can be explained by the smallest possible number of evolutionary changes.
 If there are two possible states of a character, as in the figure above, the smallest possible number of changes is one, and the character fits the tree perfectly if only one change is needed to account for the distribution of states in the included species, as the left-hand tree did for character #1.
 If two or more changes are needed, as for character #2 on the left-hand tree, the character doesn’t fit the tree, or at least not perfectly.
 Character #2 fits the right-hand tree instead.
 If we have a large collection of characters, a data set, the data set fits the tree perfectly if each character requires only one change on that tree.
 If a few characters require two (or even more) changes, the data set fits the tree pretty well.
 If we look at all possible trees, we say the data fit the left-hand tree  if most of the characters are like the character #1, requiring one change on that tree and two or more changes on other trees.
 If, on the other hand, different pieces of data prefer different trees, with no clear winner, that would show that the data set does not fit the tree.
 <p>

-_2. If common descent is true, do we expect violations in the tree in evolution?
-When and why?_
+<em>2.
+If common descent is true, do we expect violations in the tree in evolution?
+When and why?</em>
  <p>

 Yes, we do.
 There are several reasons why characters would be expected not  to fit the tree.
 The simplest is homoplasy: the same state arising twice at different spots on the tree.
 If changes are randomly sprinkled throughout the genome, we would expect a certain proportion of those changes to happen twice, on different branches of the tree.
 The resulting pattern of character states wouldn’t fit the tree on which they had actually occurred.
 Other possible reasons are incomplete lineage sorting and horizontal transfer.